 XM has agreed to make a certain amount of its bandwidth available to American Honda.
 American Honda has a representative on our board of directors and is therefore considered a related party.
 XM can use the bandwidth until it is actually used by American Honda.
-American Honda's use of XM's bandwidth must be in compliance with applicable laws, must not compate or adversely interfere with XM's business, and must meet their quality standards.
-This agreement remains in effect so long as American Honda and Acura vehicles.
-XM also agreed to make incentive payments to American Honda for each purchaser of a Honda or Acura vehicle that becomes a self-paying XM subscriber and share with American Honda a portion of the subscription revenue attributable to Honda and Acura vehicles with instilled XM radios.
+American Honda's use of XM's bandwidth must be in compliance with applicable laws, must not compete or adversely interfere with XM's business, and must meet their quality standards.
+This agreement remains in effect so long as American Honda holds a certain amount of its investment in us.
+In January 2007, XM announced a 10-year extension to its arrangement with American Honda to be its supplier of satellite radio and related data services in Honda and Acura vehicles.
+XM also agreed to make incentive payments to American Honda for each purchaser of a Honda or Acura vehicle that becomes a self-paying XM subscriber and share with American Honda a portion of the subscription revenue attributable to Honda and Acura vehicles with installed XM radios.